bolticio/serverless-blueprints/nodejs/postgres-connector/README.md

-# MongoDB Connector
+# PostgreSQL Connector

-The MongoDB connector enables seamless integration with any MongoDB database, allowing you to perform various operations efficiently.
+The PostgreSQL connector enables seamless integration with any PostgreSQL database, allowing you to perform various operations efficiently.